cloudmesh-community/book/chapters/in/box.md

 ## Creating an app:

 Once you have created a Box account, go to the Developer Console and select 'Create New App'.
 You will need to select what type of application you are building and an authentication method for your app and then enter an app name (you can change this later).
 Once your app has been created, click View App.
+You will then need to click the profile button in the top right corner of the page, and go to 'Account Settings'.
+Scroll down to the Authentication section and click 'Require 2-step verification for unrecognized logins', then follow the prompts.

 The following examples have been adapted from https://developer.box.com/reference.